tejpal-sohal/co-reviews/README.md

 Customer feedback form that allows customers to write a review for a product (name, email, rating 1 to 5 stars and a ‘comment’ section).
 See all the comments for the product.
 Also the trends of ratings are shown on a Graph.

+Open [https://distracted-yalow-96ef3c.netlify.app/](App) to view it in the browser.
+(Hosted on netlify.app)
+*Watches build changes on Github repo then builds & depolys

 ## Available Scripts